iamnotpi/PyTorch-models/README.md

 # PyTorch Models
-My implementations of some popular models using PyTorch.
+My implementations of some popular models using PyTorch:
 1. LeNet-5
-2. ResNet (updating)
+2. GoogLeNet